 Discrimination is unequal or disparate treatment of groups or individuals, including their exclusion from any of the College's programs or activities, or any attempt to hinder access to the College's resources on the basis of race, religion, color, age, national origin, physical ability, sex or sexual orientation.
 Prohibited sex discrimination includes both sexual harassment and sexual violence.
-It is important to recognize that not all conduct that might be offensive to an individual or a group necessarily constitutes discrimination must be determined on a case-by-case basis in light of all relevant circumstances.
+It is important to recognize that not all conduct that might be offensive to an individual or a group necessarily constitutes discriminatory conduct.
+Whether a specific act constitutes discrimination must be determined on a case-by-case basis in light of all relevant circumstances.